Eurovision Song Contest 2023: Semi-final 1

 This semi-final was opened by a dance sketch set to "Together in Electric Dreams", preceded by a pre-recorded segment featuring Paul Hollywood, King Charles III, Queen Camilla, Sister Sister, Ricky Tomlinson, Nikita Kuzmin and Paul O'Grady in a posthumous appearance.
 This was followed by co-presenter Julia Sanina performing "Mayak" with her husband and fellow The Hardkiss member Valeriy Bebko.
-The interval acts included Alyosha performing "Ordinary World" with Rebecca Ferguson, and Rita Ora performing a medley of "Ritual", "Anywhere", "I Will Never Let You Down" and "Praising You".
+The interval acts included Alyosha and Rebecca Ferguson performing "Ordinary World"; and Rita Ora performing a medley of "Ritual", "Anywhere", "I Will Never Let You Down", and "Praising You".
 The French, German, and Italian artists were then interviewed, and clips of their competing songs were played.